The Catholic Church also mourns Willi Resetarits

 “Leaves a painful void”

-Caritas President Landau and Caritas Vienna Director Schwertner commented on Facebook on Sunday about Willi Resetarits.
+Caritas President Landau and Caritas Vienna Director Schwertner commented on Facebook on Sunday regarding Willi Resetarits.
 His sudden accidental death “leaves a painful void and is a bitter loss,” Landau wrote.
 The intertwining of artistic and social commitment encouraged and inspired many people to help others.
 Resetarits have “contributed a great deal to peaceful and respectful coexistence in our country,” bowed the Caritas boss to a “bridge builder.”

 Klaus Schwertner wrote “Oh no. Kurtl is no more” and remembered “countless and unforgettable” concerts by Resetarits that he witnessed.
 How tirelessly the deceased fought for human rights and humanity throughout his life “is and remains exemplary.
 He was a real fighter for humanity”.